ZhelunChen/HILFT-WSHP-DEMO/README.md

 - [References](#references)

 ## Introduction
 This document provides comprehensive details of the datasets generated from the project titled, "Hardware-in-the-Loop Laboratory Performance Verification of Flexible Building Equipment in a Typical Commercial Building."
-This project is financially supported by the U.S. Department of Energy under grant number EE-0009153.
-These datasets are obtained from extensive hardware-in-the-loop (HIL) testing of a Water Source Heat Pump (WSHP) system at the Texas A&M University (TAMU), conducted under a diverse range of conditions and operational settings.
+This project was financially supported by the U.S. Department of Energy under grant number EE-0009153.
+These datasets were obtained from extensive hardware-in-the-loop (HIL) testing of a Water Source Heat Pump (WSHP) system at the Texas A&M University (TAMU), conducted under a diverse range of conditions and operational settings.

 ## Repository Structure
 **[data](data)** contains all datasets organized into three levels of subfolders: